 CNES projects library

 Drawing on the heritage of NASA’s Landsat and CNES’s SPOT programmes, the Sentinel-2 mission is part of the European Union’s Copernicus global environmental monitoring and security programme.
-The European Space Agency (ESA) has led development of the 2 satellites, their instruments and the ground segment.
+The European Space Agency (ESA) has led the development of the 2 satellites, their instruments, and the ground segment.
 The spacecraft have been designed and built by a consortium of 60 firms headed by Airbus Defence & Space.
-Under a cooperation agreement, CNES developed the prototype of the data processing ground segment, defined and prototyped level 1 image processing procedures, and developed an image quality system and a level 2 (cloud detection and atmospheric corrections) image processing demonstrator.
-CNES makes Sentinel-2 data available free of charge on the Internet via its PEPS Sentinel Product Exploitation Platform, and delivers products corrected for atmospheric effects through the Theia land surfaces data hub.
+Under a cooperation agreement, CNES developed the prototype for the data processing ground segment, defined and prototyped level 1 image processing procedures, and developed an image quality system and a level 2 (cloud detection and atmospheric corrections) image processing demonstrator.
+CNES makes Sentinel-2 data available for free on the Internet via its PEPS Sentinel Product Exploitation Platform, and delivers products corrected for atmospheric effects through the Theia land surfaces data hub.